mckennapsean/dissertation/content/06-security.md

 study highlight the usability of BubbleNet, and the BubbleNet dashboard in [@fig:dashboard] was thus deployed in a research environment.
-However, this study also highlighted missing elements of utility from the BubbleNet dashboard, so a final design iteration was required to address these elements and deploy the tool in an operational environment.
+However, this study also highlighted missing elements of utility from the BubbleNet dashboard, so a final design iteration in the _make_ activity was required to address these elements before we could _deploy_ the tool in an operational environment.

 ### Evaluation Methodology